astro-informatics/s2fft/README.rst

 In the very near future one will be able to install ``S2FFT`` directly from `PyPi` by ``pip install s2fft`` but this is not yet supported.
-Note that to run ``JAX`` on NVIDIA GPUs you will need to following the
+Note that to run ``JAX`` on NVIDIA GPUs you will need to follow the
 `guide <https://github.com/google/jax#installation>`_ outlined by Google.

 Usage :rocket: